 - You may also make a complaint to the Secretary of the Department of Health or seek review in a court.

-The length of your time in quarantine may depend on several factors such as the public health risk, whether you have been diagnosed with COVID-19 and your vaccination status.
+The length of your time in quarantine may depend on several factors such as the public health risk, whether you have been diagnosed with a communicable disease and your vaccination status.
 You will not be held in detention indefinitely.
 Pandemic detention will not be longer than reasonably necessary to eliminate or reduce a serious risk to public health.

 If you are detained, you can request that your situation be reviewed by a Detention Appeals Officer (DAO).
 The DAO is an independent officer, separate from the government, that will review your detention and decide whether to confirm your detention, whether the terms of your detention should change or whether you should be released.
 The Secretary to the Department of Health has appointed a registrar who will receive these applications and support the DAO so that they have the information they need to make review your detention.